We hear about probiotics, the “good bugs” in our digestive system a lot, but what’s all of the buzz about prebiotics?

 There are many other fiber-rich fruits and vegetables that are great to eat but the above stand out as good sources of prebiotics specifically.

 If you are thinking, “hey I’d love to eat these foods, but these fiber-rich foods really cause me discomfort whenever I eat them”, there’s a good chance you have some level of Dysbiosis (microbial imbalance) going on in your gut.
 At Root, we do comprehensive stool testing to help you get to the root of your health concerns.
-This stool testing actually can tell us how well you are doing with butyrate production and if you are eating enough fiber.
 Remember that even if you aren’t having digestive issues, other symptoms such as joint pain, fatigue, and brain fog could be due to imbalances in your gut microbiota.

 Wong, JM, de Souza R, Kendall CW, Emam A, & Jenkins DJ.
 Colonic health: fermentation and short chain fatty acids.
 J Clin Gastroenterolog.
 2006;40(3):235-43.